DJ LeMahieu Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The 9.8 strikeouts per nine innings put together by the Twins pitching staff ranks third in the league.
+- The pitching staff for the Twins has a collective 9.8 K/9, the fourth-best in MLB.

-- The Twins have a 3.37 team ERA that ranks fourth among all league pitching staffs.
+- The Twins have a 3.26 team ERA that ranks third among all MLB pitching staffs.

-- Twins pitchers combine to rank 15th in baseball in home runs given up (24 total, 1.1 per game).
+- The Twins rank 12th in baseball in home runs allowed (24 total, one per game).

-- Gray gets the start for the Twins, his fifth of the season.
-He is 2-0 with a .82 ERA and 26 strikeouts in 22 2/3 innings pitched.
+- The Twins are sending Ryan (4-0) to the mound to make his fifth start of the season.
+He is 4-0 with a 3.24 ERA and 29 strikeouts in 25 2/3 innings pitched.

-- In his last appearance -- out of the bullpen on Sunday -- the right-hander tossed 2/3 innings against the Washington Nationals while surrendering hits.
+- The righty last appeared in relief on Monday, when he threw 2/3 innings against the New York Yankees while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.